wang701/v4/content/about/index.md

   - MATLAB
 ---

 Hello!
-I'm Yang, a Senior Navigation Engineer at John Deere Intelligent Solutions Group.
-My current interest are architecting and implementing navigation algorithms for GNSS receivers.
+I'm Yang, a Senior Data Scientist at the Climate Corporation under Bayer.

-I enjoy building things from ground up, especially handy embedded hardware and useful software applications.
-I always strive to solve problems in an efficient and performant manner.
+Although my title says I am a "scientist", I see myself more of an architect for designing data/signal processing and visualization strategies for all sorts of agricultural machinery data.

 I graduated from Purdue University in August 2021 with a Ph.D. in Electrical Engineering.
-I was the chief maker behind [ISOBlue](https://www.isoblue.org/) - a plug-and-play device that helped me collect CAN and GNSS logs from different kinds of ag machinery automagically for my research.
-I used these data to perform extensive data analysis and forensics for generating cool visualizations and ag-related insights.
+My strong interests in both agriculture and hardware motivated me to make [ISOBlue](https://www.isoblue.org/) - a plug-and-play device that helped me collect CAN and GNSS logs from different kinds of ag machinery automagically for my Ph.D. research.
+I joined John Deere ISG after finishing my Ph.D. and worked on writing embedded software for high-precision GNSS receivers.

 Here are a few technologies I've been using recently: